mbabarsajjad/capstone-project-customer-segmentation/README.md

 ### Introduction
-In this project ‘Create a Customer Segmentation Report for Arvato Financial Services’, the demographical data will be analysed for the customers of a mail-order company to investigate different patterns.
+In this project, the demographical data will be analysed for the customers of a mail-order company to investigate different patterns.
 The data is provided by the Arvato Financial Solutions.
-The idea will be to make different comparisons between the general population and the existing customers to increase the customer base in the future by conducting focused marketing campaigns.
+The idea will be to make different comparisons between the general population and the existing customers to increase the customer base by conducting focused marketing campaigns.

 ### Main Parts
 1. Get to know Data: data preprocessing will be performed here to investigate the given data and to reencode, reengineer the features which could be problematic in the later analysis.